 Ola Electric’s dream of world’s largest EV factory may hit chip crisis bump

-Ola Electric’s dream of world’s largest EV factory may hit chip crisis bump4 min read .
-Updated: 24 Dec 2021, 11:17 AM IST
+Ola Electric’s dream of world’s largest EV factory may hit chip crisis bump

 As Ola Electric begins delivery of its S1 and S1 Pro electric scooters, the EV maker is beginning to feel the pressure of global chip crisis.